 In coupon parking, a mix of disk and pay-and-display parking, the vehicle owner purchases coupons, filling out the date and time.
 He must then place the coupon on the dashboard.
 While a disk is reusable, a coupon can only be used once.

-Residential parking spaces are meant for the residents of a particular neighbourhood and don’t allow visitors to park.
+Residential parking spaces are meant for the residents of a particular neighborhood and don’t allow visitors to park.
 Parking without a permit in such spaces can attract a fine.

 Parking restrictions exist for a reason, prime among them is reducing the instances of traffic rule violation.
 It is important we respect them to make way for safer, cleaner, and less-congested cities.